-- 8.1 Excused absences will include illness, doctors appointments, funerals and other absences as determined in consultation with the principal. - 8.2 All other absences, including vacations, are considered unexcused even if only for a part of a day.
+- 8.1 Excused absences will include illness, doctor appointments, funerals, and other absences as determined in consultation with the Principal. - 8.2 All other absences, including vacations, are considered unexcused even if only for a part of a day.
 Unexcused absences can be detrimental to a child's educational progress and should be avoided.
-The parents must assume responsibility for such absences. - 1.
+The parents must assume responsibility for such absences. - a.
 If parents decide to remove a student from school for an unexcused absence, the parents must contact the school office and the teachers involved at least 5 school days in advance of the student's departure.
-A form must be completed and returned to the school office and approved by the principal. - 2.
-The principal and the teachers involved will determine how the student may account for the work missed.
+A form must be completed and returned to the school office and approved by the Principal. - b.
+The Principal and the teachers involved will determine how the student may account for the work missed.
 The work may be given in advance at the discretion of the teacher.
 Appropriate sanctions will be applied in the event the student does not comply.
 These sanctions are described in the Parent/Student Handbook.